 What to Do If You’re Injured by a Distracted Driver

-If you’ve been injured by a distracted driver, keep these steps in mind to maximize your chances at recovering your health and protecting your legal rights:
+If you’ve been injured by a distracted driver, keep these steps in mind to maximize your chances of recovering your health and protecting your legal rights:

 - See a doctor immediately.

 During your distracted driving crash, you or someone else may have called 911, bringing emergency medical teams to the scene.
 Perhaps you were taken to a local hospital for evaluation.
 If so, be sure to follow all medical instructions, including any instructions to follow up with your own doctor.
 If not, schedule an appointment with your doctor as soon as you can.
 Your doctor will help determine the extent of your injuries and help you recover.